Help Centre

 Academic use, integrity, and institutional access

-How is AICVS different from Turnitin for code?
+How is AICVS different from writing-integrity tools for code?

-Turnitin detects plagiarism in written prose.
-It cannot analyse source code imports, AST structure, or generate cryptographic evidence for disciplinary proceedings.
+Writing-integrity tools are designed for written prose.
+They cannot analyse source code imports, AST structure, or generate cryptographic evidence for disciplinary proceedings.

 AICVS is purpose-built for source code submissions: detects AI API attribution comments, structural patterns characteristic of AI-generated code, dead imports, complexity uniformity, and generates tamper-evident evidence for proceedings.

-Universities use both side-by-side: Turnitin for essays, AICVS for code.
+Universities may use writing-integrity tools for essays and AICVS for code.
 Neither should be the sole basis for misconduct decisions.

 Can AICVS evidence be used in academic misconduct proceedings?

 Yes.
-The cryptographic evidence chain is suitable as supporting technical evidence in disciplinary proceedings — in the same way Turnitin similarity reports are used.
+The cryptographic evidence chain is suitable as supporting technical evidence in disciplinary proceedings, similar to how similarity reports may support written-work review.

 It proves: which exact file was scanned, when (UTC timestamp), what findings were detected, and that the record has not been altered since the scan.